 Sales Tax Holidays Can Mislead Consumers about Savings

 Large retailers are often the biggest supporters of sales tax holidays.
-Given that they are the beneficiaries of free marketing for what is essentially a modest 4 to 7 percent discount, and that the mad customer rush in a short time allows them to raise prices, this is not surprising.
-Policymakers should not be convinced that a sales tax holiday is a good idea just because retailers support it.
+Given that they are the beneficiaries of free marketing for what is essentially a modest 4 to 7 percent discount, this is not surprising.
+On items where prices fluctuate regularly, retailers may also increase prices during a sales tax holiday, though this is not always the case, and some may promote the holiday paired with their own sales.
+Either way, policymakers should not be convinced that a sales tax holiday is a good idea just because retailers support it.

 As weeks or months of sales cram into a weekend or a week, demand rises dramatically during sales tax holidays.
-Because the amount of inventory a retailer can have on hand is finite, many retailers understandably respond by raising prices rather than running out of stock too quickly.
+Because the amount of inventory a retailer can have on hand is finite, some retailers understandably respond by raising prices rather than running out of stock too quickly.
 When lawmakers create sales tax holidays, the assumption is that the benefit will be passed on to consumers in the form of lower prices.
-In reality, retailers often absorb those benefits.
+In reality, some retailers absorb those benefits themselves.

-For example, assume a pair of shoes costs $50, and with tax the total comes to $53.
+For example, assume a pair of shoes costs $50, and that the total comes to $53 with tax.
 During a sales tax holiday, the shoes are exempt from the sales tax, so the consumer would expect to pay $50.
-But if the shoes are in high demand due to crowds turning out for the sales tax holiday, a retailer may have to raise the price or risk running out of stock too quickly.
-If the retailer raises the price to $51 or $52, the retailer absorbs a large share of the savings that are intended to go to the consumer.
+But if the shoes are in very high demand, a retailer may have to raise the price to avoid running out of stock too quickly—or may choose to do so because a higher price is now revenue-maximizing.
+If the retailer raises the price to $51 or $52, the retailer absorbs a large share of the savings intended to go to the consumer.

-Researchers at the University of West Florida studied the price effect of Florida’s sales tax holiday in 2001.
+A 2003 study from researchers at the University of West Florida reflects this when it examines the price effect of Florida’s sales tax holiday.
 Using 10 types of apparel across 10 retail locations, data was collected over a three-week period to analyze whether before-tax prices were comparable before, during, and after the sales tax holiday.
-Based on the prices observed in Pensacola before the sales tax holiday, it was expected that shoppers would save $125.58 during the holiday on a representative basket of $1,674.41 worth of consumer goods.
-Due to changes in the before-tax price of the various products, actual savings observed during the holiday were $100.06.
-In short, retailers absorbed up to 20 percent of the benefit of a sales tax holiday, significantly reducing the benefit that consumers received.
-Their study is not conclusive for all tax holidays, but it strongly suggests uncertainty about how much consumers actually benefit from sales tax holidays.
+They found that retailers absorbed up to 20 percent of the benefit of a sales tax holiday, significantly reducing the benefit that consumers received.
+Their study is not conclusive for all tax holidays, but it does suggest that absorption of savings occurs in some cases.

 Sales Tax Holidays Cause Costly Complexity and Instability

-Businesses must reprogram their registers and computers to ensure they are in compliance with the temporary tax changes.
-Most states, for instance, prohibit stores from advertising that they will pay the sales tax on a purchase for the consumer; during a sales tax holiday, what is normally prohibited becomes mandatory.
+It’s worth noting that most states prohibit stores from advertising that they will pay the sales tax on a purchase for the consumer; during a sales tax holiday, however, what is normally prohibited becomes mandatory.
 Lawmakers are likely to be under strong political pressure to provide ever expansive exemptions, and businesses are required to track and comply with these year-to-year law changes.
 These costs are especially high for small businesses without the overhead to dedicate employees to tracking these changes and ensuring compliance.

 Sales tax holidays force businesses to operate under more than one set of sales tax laws each year.
 These include nonintuitive and sometimes absurdly minute regulations about the holiday’s operation.
-For example, Mississippi’s sales tax holiday regulations prohibit the sale of individual shoes (evidently done as a way to get under the holiday price cap), permit the use of coupons, prohibit layaway sales but permit rain checks, and exclude shipping costs from the holiday.
+For example, Mississippi’s sales tax holiday regulations permit the use of coupons, prohibit layaway sales but permit rain checks, and exclude shipping costs from the holiday.
 Virginia’s sales tax holiday permits layaway sales and rain checks, does not permit rebates to lower the sales price, and excludes shipping but includes handling.
 South Carolina subjects layaway sales to tax during its holiday.
 Texas exempts layaway sales as well as shipping, handling, and even installation costs as part of its Energy Star product tax holiday.

 Virginia’s hurricane preparedness holiday is ostensibly to help consumers stockpile needed supplies, but the list there is arbitrary as well.
 Cell phone chargers are exempt, but laptop chargers are not.
 Duct tape is exempt but not masking or electrical tape.
 What some states include is somewhat unusual.
 South Carolina included “bath wash clothes, blankets, bed spreads, bed linens, sheet sets, comforter sets, bath towels, shower curtains, bath rugs and mats, pillows, and pillow cases” in its general sales tax holiday.
 Virginia includes “clerical vestments” in its definition of clothing, along with suspenders.